Donald Trump Hilariously Trolled By Newspapers, Government Agencies After Twitter Attacks

 “.@realDonaldTrump Fact check: @nytimes subscribers & audience at all-time highs.
 Supporting independent journalism matters.”

-The Washington Post‘s Margaret Sullivan retweeted The New York Times‘ comments.
+The Washington Post’s Margaret Sullivan retweeted the New York Times’ comments.
 Margaret Sullivan added another note, suggesting the newspaper was also profitable, too.

 “Subscriptions also spiking at now-profitable @washingtonpost, where the audience is bigger than ever (and the facts aren’t alternative).”

 While newspapers have gotten most of the personal attention from President Donald Trump on Twitter, the administration is also conducting an online blackout against its own government agencies about sharing information through social media.
-The New York Daily News reported that earlier this week, Donald Trump issued a media ban against the U.S. Department of Agriculture, Environmental Protection Agency, the Department of Health and Human Services and the Interior Department from disseminating information online.
+The New York Daily News reported that earlier this week, Donald Trump issued a media ban against the U.S. Department of Agriculture, Environmental Protection Agency, the Department of Health and Human Services, and the Interior Department from disseminating information online.

 Shortly after the media blackout was issued by the Donald Trump administration, a rogue Twitter account for the Badlands National Park posted several climate facts in defiance of the order.
 NPR reported that an alternative Twitter account for the National Park Service popped up to continue pushing the Donald Trump administration on the media ban.